kletellier/pubg-replay/readme.md

  Website from displaying PUBG (Playerunknown's Battleground) animated replays on HTML5 canvas.

- This website has been developped on Laravel 5.6, with Jquery, Bootstrap 3 and KonvaJs, SimpleImage.
+ This website has been developped on Laravel 5.6, with Redis, Jquery, Bootstrap 3, KonvaJs and SimpleImage.

  You need PHP 7.1 server with GD extension and Redis server